Metamatrix/mmx-styleguide/README.md

 Screenshot references, tests and the html report can be found in reports/backstop_data.

+## Generating Components and Compositions

+Use the commands `grunt component:my-component` or `grunt composition:my-composition` to quickly generate files for a new component or compositions and aslo include these in the styleguide:

+`grunt component:my-component` would generate:

+* src/nunjucks/components/my-component.njk
+* src/scss/application/_my-component.scss

+You can also create a JavaScript enhancer file with the command `grunt component:my-component:enhancer`

 ## Defenition of Done

 Use these checklists to make sure you have completed a component or a template fully.